rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 All told there are ninety-two phonetic, and one hundred and twelve Cyrillic allomorphs associated with the seventeen subcategories of possessive person.

 ##### 4.2.3.2.
 Definite markers

 The definite markers of the standard Erzya literary language can be divided into sets by number and case.
 In the definite singular declension there are two separate markers: one for the nominative in %Oś and the other for the oblique cases in %Ońt́.
 In the plural, the definite plural marker in %Ne is always preceded by a separate %T plural marker familiar from both the indefinite nominative plural and the 3PL of the verbal an adnominal conjugations (see also 4.2.2.).
-In the older literary language and especially the Northwestern or Alatyr' dialects the nominative singular marker can be represented by the shorter %ś, lacking a linking vowel in combination with consonant-final stems, and the oblique singular cases are represented by the marker %śt́.
-Hence one might immediately observe morpheme ambiguity with the indicative preterit I 3SG and 3PL forms of the verbal conjugation, i.e. in consonant-final stems of noun declension the Alatyr'-type dialects attest to a linkingvowel strategy whose contextual motivation lies in the varied incompatibility of adjacent voiceless s(h)ibilants at the stem-affix juncture, see table (4.38).
+In the older literary language and especially the Northwestern or Alatyrʹ dialects the nominative singular marker can be represented by the shorter %ś, lacking a linking vowel in combination with consonant-final stems, and the oblique singular cases are represented by the marker %śt́.
+Hence one might immediately observe morpheme ambiguity with the indicative preterit I 3SG and 3PL forms of the verbal conjugation, i.e. in consonant-final stems of noun declension the Alatyrʹ-type dialects attest to a linkingvowel strategy whose contextual motivation lies in the varied incompatibility of adjacent voiceless s(h)ibilants at the stem-affix juncture, see table (4.38).
 Table 4.38